OpenBankProject/OBP-API/README.md

 ## SETUP

-Vagrant and Puppet scripts are available [here](https://github.com/OpenBankProject/OBP-VM) to create a Virtual Box VM running the Open Bank Project API.
+# Vagrant and Puppet scripts are available [here](https://github.com/OpenBankProject/OBP-VM) to create a Virtual Box VM running the Open Bank Project API.

+Note: These may be a bit outdated.

 Otherwise use sbt or Maven 2 as a build tool.